 Master of Legal Studies (MLS) programs in New Jersey

-A Master of Legal Studies (MLS) degree could help New Jersey residents advance their career in some of the state’s largest industries, such as pharmaceuticals and financial services.
-The coursework in an MLS program doesn’t prepare a student to become a practicing lawyer, but it may provide students with a deeper understanding of legal and compliance issues.
-Graduates can apply their knowledge in a job that involves areas such as compliance, contract negotiations, risk analysis or human resource management, depending upon the student’s MLS concentration.
+A Master of Legal Studies (MLS) degree could help New Jersey residents advance their careers in some of the state’s largest industries, such as pharmaceuticals and financial services.
+The coursework in an MLS program doesn’t prepare students to become practicing lawyers, but it may provide them with a deeper understanding of legal and compliance issues.
+Graduates can apply their knowledge in a job that involves areas such as compliance, contract negotiations, risk analysis, or human resource management, depending on the student’s MLS concentration.

 MLS programs, including master’s degrees in legal studies in New Jersey, offer part-time and online Master of Legal Studies programs, that may enable students to earn the degree while remaining at their job.